Higgigamer19/pve-ww/README.md

 3. Import the file into warewulf
 4. Build the image provisions for sucessful net-booting

-This process can take qutie a while, depending on network speed, disk speed, and CPU performance.
+This process can take quite a while, depending on network speed, disk speed, and CPU performance.
 To avoid babysitting the process, I've written a script and included it in the root of this repo.
 To build the container from end-to-end, run the following:

 ```bash
 ./push-container.sh